vargash1/Bitwise-Calculator/README.md

 #bitwiseCalc [![Gem Version](https://badge.fury.io/rb/bitwiseCalc.svg)](http://badge.fury.io/rb/bitwiseCalc)
 This is a simple bitwise operation calculator designed to let the user see what is going on.
 Numeric arguments passed can be in binary, octal, decimal, and hexadecimal radix.
-It might be too simple for certain users.
-Please see the examples below to gain a visual on what this project of mine can do, it may be useful to user's who need a quick cli tool to do some of the following operations.
+It might be too simple for certain users, but it might be perfect for students.
+Please see the examples below to gain a visual on what this project of mine can do.
+Note this program was intended for CLI use only.
+This project will soon be replaced by a much more organized version, but I didn't want to break anything in the meantime!

 ###Bitwise Operations
 * SHL  --- Shift Left